How to Use the BRRRR Strategy with Fix and Flip Loans

 BRRRR Strategy

-• Repeat: The cash obtained from refinancing is used to acquire another property, repeating the cycle and expanding the investor’s real estate portfolio.
+5. Repeat – The funds from refinancing are reinvested in another property, restarting the process and scaling the real estate portfolio.

 Pros & Cons of the BRRRR strategy